jeog/TOSDataBridge/README.md

 - ```(Admin) C:\> SC config TOSDataBridge ...``` - Adjust the service's configuration/properties.
 - ```(Admin) C:\> SC /?``` - Display help for the SC command.

 Once started the service spawns a child process(tos-databridge-engine) with lower/restricted privileges that does all the leg work.
 Occassionally(debuging, for instance) it can be useful to run the engine directly by calling the service binary with the --noservice switch.
-The engine binary will then be spawned with appropriate privileges and enter a 'detached' state, requiring the user will to manually kill the proces when done.
+The engine binary will then be spawned with appropriate privileges and enter a 'detached' state, requiring the user to manually kill the proces when done.

-    Example 1: (Admin) C:\>TOSDataBridge\bin\Release\x64\> tos-databridge-serv-x64.exe --noservice
+    Example 1: (Admin) C:\>TOSDataBridge\bin\Debug\x64\> tos-databridge-serv-x64_d.exe --noservice
     Example 2: (Admin) C:\>TOSDataBridge\bin\Release\Win32\> tos-databridge-serv-x86.exe --noservice --admin